humana-fragilitas/museum-alert-sketch/README.md

 Before flashing, make sure you have the following:

 - Arduino IDE (version 2.x recommended);
-- Museum Alert Sensor (MAS) as per electrical scheme above;
+- Museum Alert Sensor (MAS) built as per electrical schematic above;
 - USB-C cable;
 - Internet connection (to install libraries and test the device).